 Also integrated into the top panel of this Extreme Division computer case are an e-SATA connection and even a Native SATA port with power!
 Now you can plug in a SATA hard drive and use Clonezilla to make a perfect partition image of your boot drive in minutes.

 Locking Side Panels

 Why does it always seem you are in a hurry when opening your computer case?
 Sentey solved this problem by including latches on each of the black painted side panels.
 Depress the plastic latch and push.
 Presto… open!

 The Hidden Cooling Fan Option!

 On the bottom of the Burton EATX full tower computer case, is yet another cooling fan mounting location.
 It is highly likely that Sentey did not provide a cooling fan for this area because of the high chance for interference with wiring within the Burton tower.
 The power supply rests behind this fan location and you will need to use a generous amount of Ziotek Plastic Zip Ties to get the wires clear of the fan blades.
-Nevertheless, you scan still sneak in a 120MM fan here to increase the air flow in your system.
+Nevertheless, you can still sneak in a 120MM fan here to increase the airflow in your system.
 I highly recommend this for anyone running dual Intel Xeon X5690 processors on a Tyan S7016 LGA1366 E-ATX motherboard which can fit in the GS-6500.

 Bottom Power Supply Mounting Reduces Heat Concentration

 You should also notice in the photo below that there is a filter placed on the SECC 1mm metal grill outside of the EATX case.
 The air filter is used by both the power supply intake fan and the optional cooling fan to prevent any chance of dust buildup on your hardware components inside.
 Air filtration also acts as a sound dampener for silent PC operation.